Special Features

 Paul’s Pond

-The pond is stocked with a variety of fish and features a small dock and several locations accessible to the shore line for fishing.
-Fishing is available to all guest groups but public fishing is prohibited.
-Local residents may join LOMC’s Fishing Club for a yearly pass to fish the pond.
+Stocked with a variety of fish, the pond features a small dock and multiple shoreline access points for fishing.
+Fishing is available to all LOMC guest groups; however, public fishing is not permitted.
+Local residents can join LOMC’s Fishing Club for an annual pass to enjoy this special resource.

 Human Foosball